-Dr. Heath Hendrickson, Assistant Director, has attended/performed over 40,000 sedation procedures in his private practice.
+Dr. Heath Hendrickson, Course Director, has attended/performed over 40,000 sedation procedures in his private practice.

 Our goal is to augment your knowledge base and skill set in order for you to be able to competently perform moderate IV sedation in your dental practice.
 Our course will provide you with the necessary training to obtain board approval in your state for Moderate IV Sedation.
-Because of stricter licensing laws, we are unable to license you in the following states: Connecticut, Florida, Kentucky, Massachusetts, Missouri, Nevada, New York, Ohio, Vermont, Wyoming, and Washington DC.
+Because of stricter licensing laws, we are unable to license you in the following states: Connecticut, Florida, Kentucky, Massachusetts, Michigan, Missouri, Nevada, New York, Ohio, Vermont, Wyoming, and Washington DC.

 Call (385) 202-3630 for questions or to register by phone.

 Western Surgical and Sedation offers affordable and comprehensive Dental IV Sedation Training Course (parenteral moderate sedation).
 Our IV course follows the objectives and content recommended by the American Dental Association Guidelines for Teaching Pain Control and Sedation to Dentists and Dental Students.

 WSS will train you to SAFELY and confidently provide moderate sedation for your patients.
 This is accomplished through lecture, demonstration, simulation, and live patient sedation.
 The course provides a minimum of 60 hours of didactic instruction (20 hours of on-line), plus the management of at least 20 patients by the intravenous route per participant.
 This course emphasizes real-world clinical scenarios and patient safety.